-The lists tool allows you to create two different types of lists.
-The two types of lists are useful in different situations because of their unique functionality.
+The lists tool allows you to create two different types of lists—smart and static.
+These two types of lists are useful in different situations because of their unique functionality.

 Smart lists are dynamic, meaning that they constantly update.
 New contacts who meet the criteria will join the list even after the list has been created for the first time.
 So, for example, a smart list would be valuable when you have an email campaign to a particular subset of your contacts running over time, and always want the list to update with new contacts who meet the criteria.
 You may also use a smart list for reporting purposes.
 For example, you can keep track of the current number of contacts to date who filled out a particular form.